 Antelope Valley Conservancy Trails Recreation Committee (AVTREC)

 In the 1980s, the Antelope Valley Heritage Foundation merged with the Antelope Valley Trails Council to form the Antelope Valley Trails Recreation and Environment Council (AVTREC)..
 When AVTREC faced dissolution in 2006, Antelope Valley Conservancy adopted AVTREC as a committee, to continue to serve as a resource for trail advocacy and education.
-Members of the hiking, equestrian and bicycling communities are encouraged to get involved, to keep the work of the committee robust and relevant, and to continue AVTREC's important work toward a regional system of interconnected multi-use trails.
+Members of the hiking, equestrian and bicycling communities can obtain information, resources, and other support from Antelope Valley Conservancy in fulfillment of our commitment to continue efforts toward a regional system of interconnected multi-use trails.

 Preserving Trails.
 Trails are an essential element in Antelope Valley's quality of life, providing access to nature, recreation, and alternative means of transportation.
 Trails can't be established after highways, housing developments and commercial centers are in place.
 Trails must be preserved in advance, and must connect to other trails.
-There must be a logical plan for staging areas, so trails can be accessed.
 Trail plans have been adopted by Palmdale, Lancaster, and Los Angeles County, and must be fulfilled by deeded trail easements.

 - Secured 90 miles of trails from Leona Valley to Acton in the North County Trail System.